What is the High-Luminosity LHC project?

 The diagram below shows the location of the work required for the HL-LHC project.

-The work at Point 2 (Sergy), Point 6 (Versonnex) and Point 8 (Ferney-Voltaire) is exclusively underground and involves the replacement of existing equipment in the LHC.
-This work will take place during Long Shutdown 2 (2019 – 2020).
+The work at Point 2 (Sergy), Point 6 (Versonnex), Point 7 (Ornex) and Point 8 (Ferney-Voltaire) is exclusively underground and involves the replacement of existing equipment in the LHC.
+This work will take place mainly during Long Shutdown 2 (2019 – 2020).

-The work at Point 4 (Echenevex) involves infrastructure both above and below ground: it will also take place in 2019-20 and esentially consists of modifications to the cryogenic system..
+The work at Point 4 (Echenevex) involves infrastructure both above and below ground: it will also take place during Long Shutdown 2cand essentially consists of modifications to the cryogenic system.

 More significant work will be carried out at Points 1 (Meyrin) and 5 (Cessy), which house the two general-purpose experiments, ATLAS and CMS.
 Civil-engineering work will be required at these locations to create the space required for the new technical installations needed to increase the luminosity of the LHC.